Joe Brolly disconnected during RTÉ united Ireland debate after DUP remarks

 Interrupted by Ms Byrne who said Mr Campbell “might deny some of those charges”, Mr Brolly asked “which ones will he deny” and attempted listing the accusations again.
 Ms Byrne again interrupted, saying she was bring the conversation back to the studio.

-Ms Byrne later apologised on the show for ending the conversation with Mr Brolly, noting that she had “great respect for her guest” but that she could not stand over name calling without giving the accused a chance to respond.
+Ms Byrne later told viewers that she had “great respect for her guest” but that the programme “simply can’t stand over somebody name calling another person who isn’t here to defend themselves”.

 Mr Brolly tweeted after the show: “I was taken off air and told it was because RTÉ could not risk me saying the DUP were homophobic, racist or sectarian.
 I must apologise to the DUP at once”.
 He attached screenshots to the tweet, and a number of subsequent tweets, which accused DUP members of using racist and homophobic rhetoric.